Gwali-1/Meeseeks/README.md

  router := meeseeks.NewMeeseeks()

 // The Use() method can be used to register middleware.
 Middleware registered
-//on the router will be available for all routes. mux.Use(exampleMiddleware1) mux.Use(exampleMiddleware2) mux.Use(exampleMiddleware3) mux.Use(exampleMiddleware4)
+//on the router will be available on routes registered after the after the middle are regitration. mux.Use(exampleMiddleware1) mux.Use(exampleMiddleware2) mux.Use(exampleMiddleware3) mux.Use(exampleMiddleware4)

-//middlew ware excution is bottom to top meaning exampleMiddleware4 is executed first in the middleware chain then
+//middleware excution is bottom to top meaning exampleMiddleware4 is executed first in the middleware chain then
 //exampleMiddleware3 and so on.
 This is useful if you need your middleware to execute in a particular order

 ```